hailelagi/hailelagi.com/content/hacks/tsunami.md

 - you write to virtual memory and negotiate magic with the kernel.
 - you ACTUALLY write directly to memory.

-Why does the Kernel/OS want you to buffer or write to "fake" memory in the first place? -- it's half performance and half complexity concerns.
+Why does the Kernel/OS want you to buffer or write to "fake" memory in the first place? -- it's half performance and half security concerns.

  > disks have relatively long seek times, reflecting how long it takes the desired part of the disk to rotate under the read/write head.
 Once the head is in the right place, the data moves relatively quickly, and it costs about the same to read a large data block as it does to read a single byte

-There's some nuance wheter this is an SSD or HDD, but the gist is it's an optimisation.
-The data has to travel up, traverse the dragons and castles of memory heirarchy and the weird and wondeful complexity an OS hides -- [syscalls are an abstraction remember?](https://pages.cs.wisc.edu/~remzi/OSFEP/intro-syscall.pdf) Most of the time Buffered IO works and when that's unacceptable, wrangling with mmap is an option -- but [there are caveats](https://www.cidrdb.org/cidr2022/papers/p13-crotty.pdf), so perhaps you definitely want to directly write to memory.
+There's some nuance wheter this is an SSD or HDD, but the gist is it's lipstick on a pig.
+The data has to travel up, traverse the dragons and castles of memory heirarchy and the weird and wonderful complexity an OS hides -- [syscalls are an abstraction remember?](https://pages.cs.wisc.edu/~remzi/OSFEP/intro-syscall.pdf) Most of the time Buffered IO works and when that's unacceptable, wrangling with mmap is an option -- but [there are caveats](https://www.cidrdb.org/cidr2022/papers/p13-crotty.pdf), so perhaps you definitely want to directly write to memory.
 It's obviously the "right" choice no? -- but now you start talking about pages, caches, pools, dirty things? and all [sorts of hidden fun goodies](https://15445.courses.cs.cmu.edu/fall2020/notes/05-bufferpool.pdf) that shave off years from your limited life -- [WAL me daddy](https://www.postgresql.org/docs/current/wal-reliability.html).
 No wonder [getting this right is hard](https://wiki.postgresql.org/wiki/Fsync_Errors) and [riddled with ugly bugs](https://danluu.com/fsyncgate/).
 However there's [renewed hope](https://github.com/axboe/liburing/wiki/io_uring-and-networking-in-2023) in a [shiny new api](https://github.com/axboe/liburing) that's perhaps the future once the [bugs gets ironed out](https://lwn.net/Articles/902466/).

+Instead we can ensure that our limited focus is on queries to disk/ram are READ ONLY - so we can freely do mmap magic.
+Produce nice `Future` streaming access methods with the query engine -- more on that later and _purposefully discourage_ use of the write api to disk: durable, correct, blocking and slow if you try to -- PRs welcome :)

 ## Querying

-Every good database needs good ergonimics for querying!
-SQL is popular but is a complex and large standard to implement, it's tightly coupled to transactional semantics and makes assumptions about the properties and shape of data -- it's relational and the underlying structure of data being that its structured as rows and columns.
+Every good database needs good ergonomics for querying!
+SQL is popular but is a complex and large standard to implement.
+Luckily -- [_I don't really have to_](https://arrow.apache.org/datafusion/).
 Theres lots of syntax for querying key-value stores, redis has one, mongodb has one and even postgres patched in one!
-There are probably thousands of these kinds of languages -- and of course ets has one called a `match_spec` -- I may or may not write a followup about this!
-It's old and somewhat niche.
-However if you'd like to see this [leave a thumbs up!](https://github.com/hailelagi/hailelagi.com/issues/1)
+There are probably thousands of these kinds of languages -- and of course ets has one called a `match_spec` -- If you'd like to see this [ask!](https://github.com/hailelagi/tsunami/issues/4) and if you want to learn about the match spec [leave a thumbs up!](https://github.com/hailelagi/hailelagi.com/issues/1) this version **does not** ship with the match_spec api.

+Here's a thought - what if you could query runtime data transaparently across all your erlang nodes :) wouldn't that be something?

+This doesn't work -- but it _could_.

 ## Testing Methodology